 the sponsoring institution that will assume responsibility and provide

 guidance for the research; be able to commit at least 60% of full-time effort

 in research (applies to total research, not just the proposed project) during

 the grant term; be planning an investigative career in clinical oncology; and work in an oncology laboratory or clinical research setting at an academic medical institution anywhere in the world.

-Employees or subcontractors of a U.S. government entity or for-profit private industry are
+Employees or subcontractors of a U.S. government entity or for-profit private industry are not eligible.